TissUUmaps/TissUUmaps-docs/docs/starting/projects.rst

                         "default": ""
                     },
                     "shape_col": {
-                        "description": "Name of CSV column containing a name or an index for marker shape", "type": "string",
+                        "description": "Name of CSV column containing a name or an index for marker shape.
+See also :ref:`Shape`.", "type": "string",
                         "default": "null"
                     },
                     "shape_fixed": {
-                        "description": "Name of a single fixed shape to be used for all markers", "type": "string",
+                        "description": "Name or index of a single fixed shape to be used for all markers.
+See :ref:`Shape` for valid string values.", "type": "string",
                         "default": "cross"
                     },
                     "shape_gr_dict": {
                         "description": "JSON string specifying a custom dictionary for mapping group keys to group shapes.
-Example: '{\"key1\": \"square\", \"key2\": \"diamond\", \"key3\": \"triangle up\"}'", "type": "string",
+Example: '{\"key1\": \"square\", \"key2\": \"diamond\", \"key3\": \"triangle up\"}'.
+See also :ref:`Shape`.", "type": "string",
                         "default": ""
                     },